olgazju/ml_camp_2023/midterm_project/README.md

 ### Datasets

-**Movies Dataset**: 8000 rows contains combined data from OMDB and TMDB APIs, saved in data/movies.parquet.
+**Movies Dataset**: My dataset, consisting of 8000 rows, combines data from the OMDB and TMDB APIs and is saved in `data/movies.parquet`.

 ## Data Preparation and Cleaning

-The data preparation and cleaning process is documented in the **notebooks/1-Data-Cleaning.ipynb** notebook.
-During the cleaning process, various inconsistencies, missing values, and irrelevant columns were addressed to ensure a clean and reliable dataset for subsequent analysis.
-Columns that were considered redundant or not useful for the purpose of our analysis were dropped, and new columns were created to better represent the data where necessary.
+I have documented the data preparation and cleaning process in the **notebooks/1-Data-Cleaning.ipynb** notebook.
+During this process, I addressed various inconsistencies, missing values, and irrelevant columns to ensure a clean and reliable dataset for subsequent analysis.
+I dropped columns that were redundant or not useful for my analysis and created new columns to better represent the data where necessary.

-In the end, cleaned dataset was saved to **data/cleaned/movies_dataset.parquet** so it can be used in EDA.
+In the end, the cleaned dataset was saved to **data/cleaned/movies_dataset.parquet** for use in EDA.

 ## Exploratory Data Analysis (EDA) and Feature Importance Analysis

 The exploratory data analysis is detailed in `notebooks/2-EDA.ipynb`, using the dataset located at `data/cleaned/movies_dataset.parquet`.
-During the EDA, we dive into the distribution and characteristics of both our labels and features.
-We explore how different features correlate with our labels and perform a feature importance analysis.
-This helps us understand which features have the most influence on a movie's success and will guide our model selection and tuning efforts.
+In the EDA, I dive into the distribution and characteristics of both the labels and features.
+I explore how different features correlate with the labels and perform a feature importance analysis.
+This helps me understand which features have the most influence on a movie's success and guides my model selection and tuning efforts.

-In the end, cleaned dataset was saved to **data/cleaned/selected_features.parquet** so it can be used in Modeling.
+In the end, the cleaned dataset was saved to **data/cleaned/selected_features.parquet** for use in Modeling.

 ## Model Selection Process and Parameter Tuning

-In `notebooks/3-Model.ipynb`, we explore a variety of models suitable for multilabel classification tasks.
-We've evaluated their performance using several metrics, applied cross-validation to ensure their generalizability, and fine-tuned the parameters of the most promising models.
-Through this process, we've identified the best-performing model that we will move forward with.
+In `notebooks/3-Model.ipynb`, I explore a variety of models suitable for multilabel classification tasks.
+I evaluated their performance using several metrics, applied cross-validation to ensure their generalizability, and fine-tuned the parameters of the most promising models.
+Through this process, I identified the best-performing model that I will move forward with.

 ## Training the Final Model